bonniebonnielee/DH150-BonnieLee/assignment07/README.md

 ## Reflection
-This process was challenging but rewarding -- I believe it went more smoothly than the usability test since there was more flexibility in the user's actions, and I didn't feel myself pushing my participant to act a certain way.
-I am glad that I interviewed someone who was in my target demographic, since I was able to step out of my own shoes and get some insight into her perspective.
+This prototyping process was challenging but I definitely learnt a lot, and got to experience the process behind user-centric design.
+The impression test and cognitive walkthrough were both really useful, since it allowed me to gain an outsider perspective and witness a user go through my product's intended workflow.
+From this, I got some very useful feedback and incorporated them to improve my designs.

-One thing I noticed was that I often gave examples of answers in my question, e.g. "Can you walk us through like how you go about choosing a red wine.
-For example, do you use the filters?
-Do you search?"
-Although this was instinctual and meant to aid the participant, I could have led her to answer a certain way.
-In the future, I will be aware of my questions and try to avoid biases or leading questions.
+Through this process, I also learnt how to use Figma when designing my prototype which I really enjoyed.
+Since I didn't check the accessibility of my colours until after an initial iteration of the prototype, I had to change the colours afterwards which was quite tedious.
+In the future, I have to make sure accessibility is at the forefront of the design process instead of an afterthought to avoid this type of mistake.

-This was a very eyeopening experience, and allowed me to understand first-hand the importance of user research in creating a truly successful product.
+Overall, this was a very enjoyable and rewarding experience, and I learnt a lot about UX principles and the design process.